Not too long ago I wrote a post about Yom Kippur and other Jewish feast days, and how they relate to the New Testament.

 That kind of absurdity is the exact absurdity people engage in when these O.T. ceremonies are adhered to now.
 Our Husband has come home; we have the real thing.
 The shadows and types should not fulfill us.
 In fact they were never intended to.

-In these sacrifices there are only shadows which cannot forgive us.
+In these offerings and sacrifices there are only shadows which cannot forgive us.
 But the substance, Christ, has come.
-And He has given us a once for all sacrifice, which actually does forgive.
+And He has given us a once-for-all sacrifice which actually does forgive.
 Therefore, we do not need the repetitive sacrifices of the O.T. which cannot do what Jesus did, for they were never meant to do what Jesus did.
+The author of Hebrews says where there is forgiveness of sins, there is no longer any offering for sin.
+Are your sins forgiven?
+Then according to Scripture, there is no need for a sin offering.

 Matthew 26: 17-30,